-The first mention of Babylon the Great can be found in the Book of Revelations in the Bible.
+The first mention of Babylon the Great can be found in the Book of Revelation in the Bible.
 Largely symbolic, Babylon the Great, also known as the Whore of Babylon, refers to both an evil place and a whorish woman.

 As a symbol, Babylon the Great represents anything that is tyrannical, evil, and treachery.
 She represents the end of times and is affiliated with the Antichrist.
 She is mysterious, and her origins and meaning are still debated.

 How did Babylon become the archetype for treachery, tyrannical authority and evil?
 The answer is found in the long history of Israel and Western Christianity.

 Hebrew Context of Babylon the Great

 The Hebrew people had an adversarial relationship with the Babylonian empire.
 In the year 597 BCE, the first of several sieges against Jerusalem resulted in the king of Judah becoming a vassal of Nebuchadnezzer.
 After this, a series of revolts, sieges, and deportations of the Hebrew people came in subsequent decades.
 The story of Daniel is an example of this.

 This led to the period of Jewish history known as the Babylonian captivity.
 The city of Jerusalem was razed and the Solomonic temple destroyed.

 The impact this had upon the Jewish collective conscience can be seen throughout the Hebrew scriptures in books such as Isaiah, Jeremiah, and Lamentations.

 The Jewish narrative against Babylon includes the origin myth of the Tower of Babel in Genesis 11 and the calling of Abraham by God out from his home in Ur of the Chaldeans, a people identified with the region of Babylon.